pinpoint-positioning/pinpoint-easylocate-ios/README.md

-# Installation via CocoaPods

-# Usage

-# pinpoint-easylocate-ios Pod
+# Pinpoint-Easylocate-iOS-SDK Pod

 ## Installation

-To integrate the `pinpoint-easylocate-ios` pod into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the `Pinpoint-Easylocate-iOS-SDK` pod into your Xcode project using CocoaPods, specify it in your `Podfile`: